michel4j/django-dynforms/README.md

 ## Abstract Model Classes

-Inherit from the abstract class `BaseForm`, to create a model which records data from a dynamic form.
+Inherit from the abstract class `BaseFormModel`, to create a model which records data from a dynamic form.
 This class provides the necessary fields and methods to handle form data.
-The `BaseForm` class provides the following fields:
+The `BaseFormModel` class provides the following fields:

 - `created`: DateTime field that records when the form was created.
 - `modified`: DateTime field that records when the form was last modified.